 The Clinch, Powell and Holston rivers run nearly parallel courses through the remote mountains and valleys of southwestern Virginia and northeastern Tennessee.
 These last free-flowing tributaries of the Tennessee River system harbor the nation’s highest concentrations of globally rare and imperiled fish and freshwater mussels.

 The Conservancy has helped protect more than 35,000 acres of critical natural habitat in the Clinch Valley.
 In the Clinch River alone, we’ve protected seven key shoals that collectively represent one of the world’s most diverse assemblages of freshwater mussels.

 We also work with local farmers and other rural landowners to safeguard streams, rivers and caves from water pollution.
 In Hancock County, Tennessee, for example, more than 120 landowners have worked with the Conservancy to implement agricultural best management practices such as fencing their cattle away from streams.

 From conservation planning to field research to habitat protection and restoration, science guides the work of the Clinch Valley Program.
-At our Cleveland Island Preserve on the Clinch River, for example, the Conservancy is working with partners to test the most effective methods for augmenting rare mussel populations.
+At our Cleveland Island Preserve on the Clinch River, for example, the Conservancy is working with partners to test the most effective methods for increasing rare mussel populations.

 Through diverse partnerships, the Conservancy also is fostering scientific inquiry on coal mining and other land uses, seeking to increase our understanding of historic and current impacts to streams and other resources.